ngzhian/pycrunchbase/docs/usage.rst

 we need to do a bit more to grab those information::

     a_founder = who_started_github[0]
-    cb.person(a_founder.cbid)
+    cb.person(a_founder.permalink)

-`cbid` is a special field on on an item in a relationship, this is the unique identifier of that node.
+`permalink` is a special field on on an item in a relationship, this is the unique CrunchBase identifier of that node.